Arizona State University and Food Tank Host Wisdom of Indigenous Food Ways Summit

-The first ASU-Food Tank Summit will focus on The Wisdom of Indigenous Food Ways.
-The event will incorporate topics that expand upon indigenous food ways and biodiversity including soil and food justice.
-Native American communities have always focused on soil health and have centuries of wisdom from cultivating crops in a variety of soil conditions according to Kathleen Merrigan, Executive Director of the Swette Center.

-By focusing on food justice, entrenched inequalities, and social inclusion, the Swette Center and Food Tank hope to reference the recent upsurge in awareness about indigenous peoples.
-“I just want to make sure that we find a way to amplify voices that have not been fully heard,” Merrigan tells Food Tank.
+The Summit will feature native voices and, over the course of two hours, speakers will delve into a wide range of issues from biodiversity, to wild foods, landrace property rights, and more all while sharing inspiring models of strength and innovation within indigenous communities.

+Kathleen Merrigan, Executive Director of the ASU Swette Center and instigator of the Summit, told Food Tank “I’m excited to help amplify voices that have not been fully heard and honored.”
+Merrigan says that rather than onstage, she’ll be found facilitating logistics behind the scenes.
+“I’m not the expert, I’m the learner in this setting,” Merrigan continued.
+“My hope is to identify ways in which the Swette Center can partner with indigenous peoples and fuse our various expertise to good end.”

-The Swette Center is focused on holistic, transdisciplinary research about everything from the land itself to the people that work it.
-The Center has five main focus areas, according to Merrigan: organic agriculture, progressive industry leaders, true cost accounting, the “power of deliciousness,” and the development of new degree programs.
+The ASU Swette Center has 80 affiliated faculty members and works on a broad range of food and agricultural research topics.
+The five main focus areas, according to Merrigan: organic agriculture, empowering progressive industry leaders, true cost accounting, the “power of deliciousness,” and education.
+This fall, a BS degree in sustainable food systems was launched, as well as an online graduate certificate program in Food Policy and Sustainability Leadership.
+Fall 2020, an MS degree in sustainable food systems will be added to the offerings.

-“Investing in the next generation is… probably the highest value work I could do,” Merrigan tells Food Tank.
-The Swette Center collaborates with other research centers and departments on campus to offer numerous undergraduate and graduate degree programs centered around sustainable food systems.
-The Swette Center also partners with the School of Sustainability to offer a Sustainability Teachers’ Academy to train teachers on how to educate their students about food systems sustainability.

-The biggest barrier to learning from indigenous peoples is that most people have misconceptions of Native Americans based on negative stereotypes—or have no conception at all, according to Merrigan.
-“People don’t understand the richness of tradition and the way… Native Americans have protected biodiversity,” Merrigan tells Food Tank.
-The Swette Center and Food Tank Summit is an opportunity to gain wisdom directly from indigenous peoples.
+“I’m trying to share what I’ve learned over my years of policy work with future food and ag leaders,” said Merrigan.
+Despite the challenges we face in food systems work, the passion and innovation of these young people, including students from Indian Country, give me great hope.”

 The post Arizona State University and Food Tank Host Wisdom of Indigenous Food Ways Summit appeared first on Food Tank.